J A Chowdary

-J A Chowdary is the founding director of Software Technology Parks of India at Bangalore, Hyderabad and Chennai.
-He is the current chairman of the Indian BlockChain Standards Committee, the General Partner-Succeed Innovation Fund and a former IT advisor and special chief secretary to the Chief Minister, Government of Andhra Pradesh.
+Jakkampudi Adiseshaiah Chowdary (born 18 February 1955) is the founding director of Software Technology Parks of India (STPI) at Bangalore, Hyderabad and Chennai.
+He also served as chairman of the Indian BlockChain Standards Committee, the General Partner-Succeed Innovation Fund and a former IT advisor and special chief secretary to the Chief Minister, Government of Andhra Pradesh.
+He is "one of the key architects" of HITEC City and Cyberabad in Hyderabad.